 Great rides for all levels!
-We have a few new routes for Saturday as a result of moving our lunch site last year to the Natural Chimneys area in the western part of Augusta County.
-The Century (101 miles), Metric (65 Miles) and Natural Chimneys Loop (52 Miles) will all begin/end at Shelburne Middle School (our weekend headquarters) in Staunton.
-Our Family Loop (** NEW for 2016**) and our “Bobb” Loop (34 miles) will begin/end at the lunch site near Natural Chimneys.
+With a new start location we have revised the longer Saturday routes.
+The Century (101 miles), Metric (65 Miles) will both begin/end at St. Paul’s United Methodist Church (our NEW Saturday check-in headquarters) in Staunton.
+Our popular Family Loop and our “Bobb” Loop (34 miles) will begin/end at the lunch site near Natural Chimneys.

 And we have some new things for you on Sunday as well.
-As in the past, only one route begins/ends at Shelburne — the Middlebrook Loop which has been increased from 36 to 43 miles and is one of the 3 loops in the 3 Loop Century.
-Our other five routes all begin/end in Middlebrook which is the breakfast/brunch site.
-NEW: Sunday check-in will be at Middlebrook Community Center The Century (100) is still three loops but has been changed some and we’ve added a “Lazy” Metric (it’s “only” 57 miles).
-Our other three routes are the McKinley Loop (27 Miles), the NEW Fields of Gold Loop (FAT TIRE-20 miles) and the popular Sunday Family Loop (10 miles).
+All of our five Sunday routes all begin/end in Middlebrook which is the breakfast/brunch site.
+Sunday check-in will be at Middlebrook Community Center The Century (100) is still three loops.
+If you complete just two of those loops, you get our “Lazy” Metric (it’s “only” 57 miles).
+Our other three routes are the McKinley Loop (27 Miles), last year's new favorite, Fields of Gold Loop (FAT TIRE-20 miles), and the always popular Sunday Family Loop (10 miles).

 Keep checking back here and to our Facebook page as we’re beginning the process of getting elevation profiles for all of the routes and will post the information on each route as we have it.